awsdocs/amazon-s3-developer-guide/doc_source/replication-what-is-isnot-replicated.md

 + Only objects in the source bucket for which the bucket owner has permissions to read objects and access control lists \(ACLs\)\.
 For more information about resource ownership, see [Amazon S3 Bucket and Object Ownership](access-control-overview.md#about-resource-owner)\.

 + Object ACL updates, unless you direct Amazon S3 to change the replica ownership when source and destination buckets aren't owned by the same accounts\.
-For more information, see [Additional Replication Configuration: Changing the Replica Owner](replication-change-owner.md)\)\.
+For more information, see [Changing the Replica Owner](replication-change-owner.md)\.